 MED MS 214

-In ICM-2, students learn the parts of the physical examination and hone their interview skills in order to do complete history and physical examinations.
-Using simulators, models and standardized patients, students learn to identify heart sounds, perform breast, pelvic, and rectal examinations and to interview patients who have been programmed with substance abuse problems.
-Along the way, there are specialized sessions in diagnostic imaging, cancer screening, and pediatric topics.
-All students are required to pass the standardized patient physical examination, and all must present four complete patient work-ups in standard oral and written fashion.
+In ICM-2 students learn the parts of the physical examination and hone their interview skills in order to do complete history and physical examinations.
+Using simulators, models, and standardized patients, students learn to identify heart sounds, perform breast, pelvic, and rectal examinations, and interview patients who have been programmed with substance abuse problems.
+Along the way they have specialized sessions in diagnostic imaging, cancer screening, and pediatric topics.
+All students are required to pass the standardized patient physical examination and substance abuse standardized patient exercise, and all must present four complete patient work-ups in standard oral and written format.
 The course prepares students for the End of Second Year Assessment, a three station clinical OSCE, that takes place in the Clinical Skills and Simulation Center, as well as for the third year clerkships.